apache/flink-cdc/docs/content/docs/connectors/legacy-flink-cdc-sources/oceanbase-cdc.md

 - `initial`: Performs an initial snapshot on the monitored table upon first startup, and continue to read the latest commit log.
 - `latest-offset`: Never to perform snapshot on the monitored table upon first startup and just read the latest commit log since the connector is started.
 - `timestamp`: Never to perform snapshot on the monitored table upon first startup and just read the commit log from the given `scan.startup.timestamp`.
+- `snapshot`: Only perform snapshot on the monitored table.

 ### Consume Commit Log